Skip to content

 MBBS, FRACP, MPH, PhD

-More recently she is the founding project co-director for the ORIGINS Project.
-She was instrumental in developing relationships between the Paul Ramsay Foundation and Federal Government via Telethon to enable core funding of $26 million over 10 years for the ORIGINS project.
+More recently she is the founding project Co-Director for ORIGINS.
+She was instrumental in developing relationships between the Paul Ramsay Foundation and Federal Government via Telethon to enable core funding of $26 million over 10 years for ORIGINS.

 Desiree has published widely in international journals, which include Pediatrics and Lancet Psychiatry.
 She has been asked to speak at the world ADHD congress (2013, 2015, 2017).
 She was also an invited speaker at the International Paediatric Congress (2016) and at the International Data Linkage conference on the use of data linkage systems to understand ADHD.
 She was an invited speaker at the National Psychiatry Congress, Japan and the recipient of the rising Star award at Science on the Swan (2018).
 Desiree is currently a board member at St Mary’s Anglican Girls School since 2009 and Nature Play WA since 2015.
 She is on a number of hospital and community working groups which include the JHC Reconciliation Action Plan.
 She is a strong advocate for a good work life balance enjoying nature and adventure sports.